 Υ N Notes F01.
 Do the doors serve a functional/safety purpose? (delete) Υ F02.
 Can they be readily distinguished? Υ F03.
 If glass, are they visible when shut? Υ But most have no glass F04.
 Can people standing or sitting in a wheelchair see each other, and be seen from either side of the door? (delete) N F05.
 Does the clear opening width permit wheelchair access?
 N F06.
-On the opening side of the door is there sufficient space (300mm) to allow the door handle to be grasped and the door swung past a wheelchair footplate? Ν Will vary F07.
+On the opening side of the door is there sufficient space (300mm) to allow the door handle to be grasped and the door swung past a wheelchair footplate?
+N Will vary F07.
 Is any door furniture/handle at a height for standing/sitting use? (delete) Υ F08.
-Are door/handles clearly distinguished? Υ F09. operated/grasped? (delete) Υ F10.
-If door closers/mechanisms are fitted do they provide the following: (delete) Varies (a) security linkage? delay-action closure? slow-action closure? ' ' minimum closure pressure?
+Are door/handles clearly distinguished? Υ F09.
+Can the door furniture/handles be easily operated/grasped? (delete) Υ F10.
+If door closers/mechanisms are fitted do they provide the following: (delete) Varies security linkage? (b) delay-action closure? slow-action closure? minimum closure pressure?
 F11.
 Is door/mechanism function checked regularly? Υ